-The reviewer is incorrect.
-The flux form for diffusion is qs=DS=-D dz/dx.
+Regarding the use of D8 for diffusion transport - the flux form for diffusion is qs=DS=-D dz/dx.
 This is fundamentally how diffusion is defined based on a gradient of the constituent being diffused.
 The 2nd order finite difference term commonly used is subsequently defined based on mass continuity equations (the divergence term mentioned by the reviewer) using this flux equation so that dz/dt=-D (dz2/dx2+dz2/dy2) and the finite difference approximation typically discussed is derived directly from this.
 Mathematically these two forms for diffusion are equivalent.
 The approximations that is used in mARM5D uses the flux form and follows the approach used in the first of the landform evolution models SIBERIA (Willgoose et al 1991).
 Essentially the D8 is used to determine the flux direction, and the amount of flux per time step is determined by the flux form of the diffusion equation.
-SIBERIA originally used the finite difference form of the equation but subsequent testing showed the flux form gave very similar results while being MUCH easier to implement for (1) irregular boundaries and (2) variable spaced grids.
-The reviewer is right in one regard ... doing flow routing is not REQUIRED ... its just easier when used in conjunction with other processes (e.g. erosion) and more realistic problems with irregular boundaries and variably spaced grids or TINS.
+SIBERIA originally used the finite difference form of the equation but subsequent testing showed the flux form gave very similar results while being

+MUCH easier to implement for (1) irregular boundaries and (2) variable spaced grids.

+However, the reviewer is right ... doing flow routing is not required ... it is included and used in conjunction with other processes (e.g. erosion) and more realistic problems with irregular boundaries and variably spaced grids or TINS.

-- 5) In my review I noted that D8 cannot be used for hillslopes, where the flow of water and fluvial sediment is divergent (D8 assumes strong convergence everywhere).
+5) In my review I noted that D8 cannot be used for hillslopes, where the flow of water and fluvial sediment is divergent (D8 assumes strong convergence everywhere).
 The authors counter that they have developed a fast model and so any inaccuracies should be acceptable in the name of speed.
 I disagree.
 I think the model needs to be accurate first.
 Again, this is a major issue that must be addressed.
+Yes, we agree.
+This was poorly worded.
 Each drainage direction algorithm has its strengths and weaknesses.
-To the best of our knowledge most models use D8 routing (some even use D4) as it is a much more efficient algorithm.
-Yes, we could start to employ different routing algorithms but this would greatly complicate an already complex modelling study.
-We see this as an important next step.
-We also recognize that efficiency is important to these kind of studies as we may not have even go this far if we started working through drainage routing options.
-We argue that the while a more flexible algorithm may help resolve some of the problems we observed in our simulations (and fully discussed) the overall insight from this study would be the same.
-We acknowledged that this is a needed improvement in the model. - 6) As with the value of n4, no calibration is performed to show that beta = 0.1 for this field site, either in the paper or in the rebuttal.
+To the best of our knowledge most models use D8 routing (some even use D4, i.e. CAESAR) as it is a much more efficient algorithm.
+Yes, we could start to employ different routing algorithms but this would greatly complicate an already complex modeling study.
+In fact we do not know of any model that differentiates between drainage direction based on convergence/divergence.
+However we see this as an important next step and added this comment to the manuscript.
+We also recognize that efficiency is important to these kind of studies.
+We argue that the while a more flexible algorithm may help resolve some of the problems we observed in our simulations (which are discussed in the manuscript) the overall insight from this study would be the same.
+We acknowledged that this is a needed improvement in the model (and other models).

+6) As with the value of n4, no calibration is performed to show that beta = 0.1 for this field site, either in the paper or in the rebuttal.
 To do this calibration, the authors would need data.
-There is no data in the two figures provided in the rebuttal, which appear to simply be plots of S^1 and $S^0.1$.
+There is no data in the two figures provided in the rebuttal, which appear to simply be plots of S^1 and S^0.1.
 The authors may be correct that beta = 0.1 is an interesting result, but the authors need to show the readers (via some type of least-squares or other fit to DATA) why beta = 0.1 at this location.